-Pursuant to the Technology in K-12 Public Schools law (CS/HB 379), which took effect on July 1, 2023, section 1006.07(2)(f), Florida Statutes, now provides that "a student may not use a wireless communications device (WCD) during instructional time, except when expressly directed by a teacher solely for educational purposes.
+Pursuant to the Technology in K-12 Public Schools law HB 1105, which took effect on July 1, 2025, section 1006.07(2)(f), Florida Statutes, now provides that students in grades K-8 may not use a wireless communication device at anytime during the designated school day and students in grades 9-12 may not use a wireless communications device (WCD) during instructional time, except when expressly directed by a teacher solely for educational purposes.
 A teacher shall designate an area for wireless communications devices during instructional time."
-Student wireless communications device(s)\ must be silenced and put away (in a backpack or purse) during class time.
+The Code of Student Conduct requires that all wireless communications device(s) for all grade levels be silenced and put away (in a backpack or purse) during class time.

-\Wireless communication devices include but are not limited to, cell phones and/or auxiliary/ancillary devices such as watches and ear buds.
+Wireless communication devices include but are not limited to, cell phones and/or auxiliary/ancillary devices such as watches and ear buds.

-Policy: Acceptable Use of Technology
+Policy: Acceptable Use of Technology https://pkyonge.ufl.edu/policies/

-https://pkyonge.ufl.edu

-Students may use WCDs before the first school bell, between classes, after the final dismissal bell, on school buses, at school-sponsored activities, at extended day and other after-school activities, and at other times provided the use does not interfere with activities in which students should be engaged and follows the directives of the school staff, faculty, or administration.
+Students in grades 9-12 may use WCDs before the first school bell, between classes, after the final dismissal bell, on school buses, at school-sponsored activities, at extended day and other after-school activities, and at other times provided the use does not interfere with activities in which students should be engaged and follows the directives of the school staff, faculty, or administration.
 Drivers of school vehicles may suspend the use of WCDs on school vehicles if their use becomes disruptive or distracting.

 Students who violate these rules will be subject to disciplinary action and/or confiscation of their personal WCD by school staff, faculty, or administration.
 Also, students may lose the privilege to bring personal WCDs to school for a designated length of time.
 The Principal or designee may search a student's WCD if they reasonably suspect that the WCD has been used to violate school policy.
-Administration may also refer the matter to law enforcement if the violation involves illegal activity.